PX4/PX4-user_guide/en/dronecan/ark_flow.md

 ### PX4 Configuration

-You need to set the EKF optical flow parameters to enable fusing optical flow measurements for velocity calculation, set necessary [DroneCAN](index.md) parameters, and define offsets if the sensor is not centred within the vehicle.
+You need to set the EKF optical flow parameters to enable fusing optical flow measurements for velocity calculation, set necessary [DroneCAN](index.md) parameters (see above), and define offsets if the sensor is not centred within the vehicle.

 Set the following parameters in _QGroundControl_: